fuqiyvan/string-rain/README.md

 # string-rain
-# string-rain

-This project gathers a wealth of practical utilities into a refined toolkit collection.
-I will continuously polish details, enrich functional features and maintain long-term iterative updates.
-Sincere feedback and valuable suggestions are warmly welcomed.
-Please cherish this original work and avoid unauthorized reproduction, modification or repackaging.
+-This project gathers a wealth of practical utilities into a refined toolkit collection.
+-I will continuously polish details, enrich functional features and maintain long-term iterative updates.
+-Sincere feedback and valuable suggestions are warmly welcomed.
+-Please cherish this original work and avoid unauthorized reproduction, modification or repackaging.

 ---